-Can an employer require compulsory COVID-19 vaccination?
+Can an employer require compulsory vaccination?
 If yes, are there any exceptions or special circumstances that an employer must consider?

 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee's rights?

-The employer may set up testing or vaccination centers for their employees, however, the employees’ freedom to participate or not remains the fundamental principle.
+Employers can set up testing or vaccination centers for their employees, but these remain subject to the fundamental principle of each employee's freedom to participate or not.

 In the event of a refusal, can an employee be dismissed for refusal to comply with the employer's vaccination policy?
 Will the employee's refusal constitute just cause for termination?

 Any sanction imposed upon an employee for their refusal to get vaccinated would, in our view, be considered direct discrimination based on the employee's health status and would therefore likely be regarded as unfair (abusive).
 Note that Luxembourg law provides criminal penalties for discrimination based on health status.

 What benefits or accommodations do employers have to make for vaccinated employees?

 Under Luxembourg law, employers must provide no specific benefits or accommodations for vaccinated employees.